rafatuita/dashboard_wiki/Code-conventions-&-structure.md

 ### Frontend

-- Written in JavaScript with [AngularJS](https://github.com/angular/angular.js).
+- Written in JavaScript.
+- Using [AngularJS](https://github.com/angular/angular.js), a model-view-controller along with [Material Design](https://material.angularjs.org/latest/getting-started) for cards, components, search bars, and all other visuals.
+- Production JavaScript is compiled via [Google Closure Compiler](https://developers.google.com/closure/compiler/), so please make sure all functions and variables are properly type annotated.
+You should follow [this](https://github.com/google/closure-compiler/wiki/Annotating-JavaScript-for-the-Closure-Compiler) guide.
 - Code is stored in `src/app/frontend` directory.
 - Tests are stored in `src/tests/frontend` directory.
 Directory structure should reflect `src/app/frontend` directory.
-- The frontend makes calls to the api and renders received data.
-The frontend also transforms some data on the client and provides visualizations for the user.
-The frontend also makes calls to the api server to do things like exec into a container directly from the dashboard.
+- Frontend makes calls to the API and renders received data.
+It also transforms some data on the client and provides visualizations for the user.
+The frontend also makes calls to the API server to do things like exec into a container directly from the dashboard.
-- The frontend also automatically generates localized translations.
-You can generate translations manually by running `gulp generate-xtbs` or `gulp serve:prod`.
-Take a look at the [internationalization guide](https://github.com/kubernetes/dashboard/wiki/Internationalization).
-- The frontend uses [angular](https://angular.io/), a javascript model-view-controller framework along with [material design](https://material.angularjs.org/latest/getting-started) for cards, components, search bars, and all other visuals.
-- Production javascript is compiled via [google closure compiler](https://developers.google.com/closure/compiler/), so please make sure all functions and variables are properly type annotated.

 An overview of the features provided by the dashboard can be found [here](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard)